 I have to decide in like, two weeks my future carer!
-I’m more inclined to health courses thoughposted over 4 years ago
+I’m more inclined to health courses thoughposted almost 8 years ago

 i used to be a writer and i got bored,